 Can HPV be cured or treated?

+Some types of HPV can cause genital warts.
 Consult your doctor or health practitioner if you are concerned about genital warts because of their appearance, or if they are causing you discomfort.
 There are a range of treatment options for warts.

 What about a vaccine for HPV?